cyberrie/helenagilja-portfolio/README.md

 I have used pen and paper to sketch my initial layout.

 For my main layout, I have decided to use flexbox and grid nested within portfolio section of my page.
-I now understand this can be built using grid layout fully, but I felt flexbox was more suitable for my desired design.
+I now understand this can be built using grid layout fully, however as I have started slightly earlier, I felt more comfortable with flexbox.

 ## Built with...